Trauma Recovery Program

 Most participants use insurance to cover the cost of the groups.
 The program is only run at Allina's Hospital-Based Clinics (HBCs), so an additional facility fee is also charged.
 This fee varies according to specific insurance plans/policies.

-If you are concerned about whether this program will be covered by your specific insurance plan/policy, then please contact your carrier directly.
-The group is billed as a psychotherapy group with the CPT billing code of 90853 and offered at a Hospital-Based Clinic with CPT billing code of 115459.
+If you are concerned about whether this program will be covered by your specific insurance plan/policy, please contact your carrier directly.
+The adolescent and adult group are billed as psychotherapy groups with the CPT billing code of 90853.
+The support person group for the adolescent program is billed as a multi-family group with the CPT billing code of 96202.
+All groups are offered at a Hospital-Based Clinic with the CPT billing code of 115459.

 Do you have an attendance policy?